liferay/liferay-docs/develop/tutorials/articles/150-web-services/04-registering-json-web-services.markdown

 method's URL using the naming conventions both on a custom service and on a Liferay service.

-For the custom service method, the URL looks like:
+For the custom service method, the URL looks like

     http://localhost:8080/api/jsonws/suprasurf.surfboard/hello-world